 4.7 Examining flexi-time

-Table 7: Having A Relaxed Flexi-Time Gives Me the Opportunity to Schedule My Personal Responsibilities and Cope With the Instability in the Region
+Table 7: Having A Relaxed Flexi-Time Gives Me the Opportunity to Schedule My Personal Responsibilities and Cope with the Instability in the Region

 Essential information that can be drawn from the data presented bove relates to the extent to which; flexi time enables emploees to attend to other commitments and deal with regional insecurity.
 It is clear that respondents agreed with this statement 43.3% (65) with strong agreement 33.3% (50) giving general and strong agreement an impressive 76.6%.
 This high level of agreement implies that members of the organization see flexi-time as a useful mechanism of responding to work–life balance issues given the current regional volatile environ- ment.
 On the other hand, respondents who disagreed with the statement amounted to 16.6%: strongly disagreeing 7.3% (11); disagreeing 9.3% (14).
 A third of the respondents, 6.7%, were neutral about the issue.
 This evidence suggests that for the clear preponderance of the workforce, flexibility in work schedules, specifically, flexi-time is perceived as a viable way of attending to personal needs while responding to the Organizations is facing due to regional volatility.
 The high agreement level indicates that flexible work arrangements are significantly important in en- abling employees to manage the challenges of their lives in an environment of unpredictability.
 However, it would be wrong to think of this as a universal experience because there are always those who hold another opinion, probably owing to one reason or the other, or owing to the nature of their jobs.
 In aggregate, these results highlight work flexibility options as critical organizational practices that enable employee well-being and work-life performance especially considering sociopolitical factors in regions and offer practical evidence to organizations interested in improving employee satisfaction and retention through flexible work options.